Dictionary of Phonographia

 phonograph - noun

-Phonograph is what Edison named his December 6, 1877 invention that successfully recorded and reproduced his words.
+Phonograph is what Edison named his invention complated on December 6, 1877 that was the first device to successfully record and reproduce the human voice.

 phonograph - noun